tonhelper/ton-website/README.md

   <br>
 </ol>
 <br>
-<strong>If this information was useful to you, do not forget to thank me with a few coins.
-My wallet: makemoney.ton</strong>
+If this information was useful to you, do not forget to thank me with a few coins. <strong>My wallet: makemoney.ton</strong>